What is cremation?

-Cremation is “the process of reducing the body to ashes and bone fragments through the use of intense heat” (Elder Options of Texas).
-It is often an affordable alternative to a traditional burial because you can reduce funeral home, cemetery, and headstone costs.
+Cremation is the reduction of a body to ash and bone fragments through the use of very high heat.
+In, general, cremation can be a lower-cost alternative to a traditional burial as you can reduce funeral home, cemetery, and headstone costs.

 Depending on the regulations of your state, you may have at least a 24-hour waiting period before the cremation can take place.
 The actual cremation process can take anywhere from 1 to 4 hours as well as a few hours to allow the remains to cool.
 The remains can weigh anywhere from 3 to 9 pounds.

 You have several options for what happens to the remains.
-The ashes can be buried in a cemetery, placed in a columbarium, or scatter the remains.
+The ashes can be buried in a cemetery, placed in a columbarium, or scattered.

 You are still able to have a funeral or memorial service with a cremation.

 Most funeral homes that offer cremation will sell urns as well; however, you do not have to buy your urn from the funeral home or even at all as purchasing an urn is not mandatory.
 Other options for buying an urn are online retailers, other funeral homes, and even places like Costco.

 Similar alternatives to cremation